sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 ---

 # Getting familiar with JupyterLab
-As we mentioned earlier, Julia supports two main notebook environments: JupyterLab & `Pluto.jl`.
-JupyterLab is very popular among Data Scientists & Data Analysts and supports a variety of languages.
+As mentioned earlier, Julia supports two primary notebook environments: JupyterLab & `Pluto.jl`.
+JupyterLab is very popular among Data Scientists & Data Analysts and supports various languages.

 If we recall the package installation segment above, we already added a package named `IJulia` to our environment.
 This package provides a Julia kernel for JupyterLab.